-An open source Arduino-based system for a 3D scanner has been put online.
+An open-source Arduino-based system for a 3D scanner has been put online.
 The system uses an Arduino, an open-source electronics platform based on easy-to-use hardware and software.
-These are electronic boards that are able to read inputs like light on a sensor, a finger on a button, or a Twitter message for example and turn said signals it into an output – activating a motor, turning on an LED, publishing something online.
+These are electronic boards that are able to read inputs like light on a sensor, a finger on a button, or a Twitter message, for example, and turn said signals into an output – activating a motor, turning on an LED, publishing something online.

 This is not the first time such a system has been attempted, but it does appear to be the most complete and ready-to-roll system to date.

 The system is made to hold an Android smartphone placed on a rotating platform powered by a 28BYJ-48 stepper motor and a ULN2003 motor driver board.
-The Arduino outputs signals to the motor driver.
+The Arduino outputs a signal to the motor driver.
 A good light source is needed to light the environment so your photos aren’t dim.